ArjunCodess/men2-predictor/README.md

 ## Acknowledgements

-Thanks to open source communities and packages including scikit-learn, pandas, numpy, matplotlib, seaborn, and joblib for making data science and reproducibility accessible.
+Thanks to open source communities and packages including scikit-learn, pandas, numpy, matplotlib, seaborn, joblib, and imbalanced-learn for making data science and reproducibility accessible.

 Additional credit to researchers whose data informed the synthetic controls and simulations in this tool.
+Special thanks to the authors of the JCEM Case Reports (2025) and EDM Case Reports (2024) studies for providing clinical data on RET K666N carriers.